ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 Upon receiving a  request to Fetch the List of Blacklisted words with input parameters (Language Code), the system fetches the List of Blacklisted words against the Language Code received

-While fetching the black listed words, the system perform the following steps
+While fetching the black listed words, the system performs the following steps:

 1. Validates if the request contains the following input parameters
    * Language Code - Mandatory
 2. If the mandatory input parameters are missing, throws the appropriate message.